nagarajankarthik/paip/distributed_training.md

 ---Answer End---

 2. Repeat the 3 runs as question 1 using the same numbers of DP ranks but with the `overlap_grad_reduce` parameter set to `False` in the [qwen3_pretrain_override.yaml](qwen3_pretrain_override.yaml) file.
 Does the throughput change as compared to the corresponding runs in question 1?
+Do not worry about trying to explain the reasons for your observations as they will be explored in the next question.

 ---Answer Begin---